bearloga/tinydensR/README.md

 # tinydensR

-An RStudio addin for playing with distribution parameters and visualizing the resulting probability density and mass functions.
+An [RStudio add-in](https://shiny.rstudio.com/articles/gadgets.html) for playing with distribution parameters and visualizing the resulting probability density and mass functions.

 ## Installation